GH Shorebird and Nature Festival

 Picture

 Shorebirds can look like a blur of brown at first—but no experience is needed to start making sense of them.
-In this fun, easygoing class, we’ll learn how leg length, bill shape, and feeding style help identify common shorebirds.
-After the class session, a bus will take students to an outstanding shorebirding site nearby for a guided field trip with Dave and help from others.
+In this fun, easygoing class, we will learn how leg length, bill shape, and feeding behavior help identify common shorebirds.
+After the class, a bus will take students to the nearby Sandpiper Trail for a guided field trip.

 Quick Links